 Christopher Citro’s

-Join me for my spring 2025 poetry and creative nonfiction writing workshops!
+Join me for my Fall 2026 private writing workshops in poetry and creative nonfiction!
 Email me if you have any questions: christopher@christophercitro.com.

 *